giucamp/liquid/README.md

 `real[]` real scalar (rank is 0)
 `any` dynamic shapeless tensor

-## Variable declaration expression
+## Variable declaration

 *variable_expr*  ← *tensor_type*
+A variable declaration is an expression
 Liquid deduces tensor types

 ## Corollaries
 Corollaries are boolean expressions that evaluates always to true.
-Usually it involves variable tensors, but liquid
+A corollary may involve variable tensors, as long as liquid can prove the true-ness of the statement.

 ## Stack Operator [ ]
 *tensor* ← [*tensor**]